 Lake Quinault Lodge — Olympic National Park

-My favorite places to stay in Washington State are hands down Paradise Inn on Mt.
+My favorite places to stay in Washington State are, hands down, Paradise Inn on Mt.
 Rainier, Lake Crescent Lodge, and this iconic gem.
 All are beautiful historic hotels, complete with quirks accumulated over decades welcoming guests to explore deep ways to connect with pristine nature.
-Paradise closes completely down for the winter, Lake Crescent has some limited availability, but Lake Quinault Lodge remains open year-round — making it my favorite unique Pacific Northwest hotel.
+Paradise closes entirely down for the winter, Lake Crescent has some limited availability, but Lake Quinault Lodge remains open year-round — making it my favorite unique Pacific Northwest hotel.

-It’ll be wet for sure, but that’s the charm of a lodge built in 53 days, way back in 1926.
+It’ll be wet, but that’s the charm of a lodge built in 53 days, way back in 1926.
 Sit in one of the plush leather couches in the grand room while the fire roars, sipping on a happy hour beverage, or move the pieces of an oversized chessboard in a friendly game with your loved one.
-This is the place to rest, engage in conversation, and put away all the devices.
-Outside the front door, you can venture deep into a real old-growth forest and hug ancient Douglas fir.
-The five-mile trail is an outstanding opportunity to soak up pristine forest — a damp, velvety green wonderland.
+This is the place to rest, engage in conversation, and put away all devices.
+Outside the front door, you can venture deep into a natural old-growth forest and hug ancient Douglas fir.
+The 3.5-mile Quinault Loop Trail is an outstanding opportunity to soak up pristine forest — a damp, velvety green wonderland.

-I’ve written another article specifically about this great escape, complete with room hints and other things to do in the area.
+I’ve written another article about this great escape, with room hints and other things to do in the area.
 Check it out: Explore Washington’s rainforest at Lake Quinault Lodge.

 Tokeland Hotel — Washington Coast

-I’ve stayed here a number of times and created a separate piece with all the information you need to book a stay.
+I’ve stayed here several times and created a separate piece with all the information you need to book a stay.
 Read the article, Tokeland Hotel — the spiritual oasis of the Washington Coast.